JiayingClaireWu/missing_ds_semester/README.md

 "The Missing Semester of Your Data Science Education" is a course covering the most commonly applied tools/ concepts/ workflows in the data science field under production environment.
 While many data science programs in academia focusing on helping students "to be" a data scientist (which is extremely important), this course walks students through the initial stage of "working" as a data scientist in the industry.

+### Target Audience

+- Junior Data Scientist
+- Job seekers in data science and analytics field
+- Career transitioner from other areas to the data science field
+- Anyone interested in the gaps between academia and industry for data scientists

 ### Syllabus

 **Lecture 1: Coding Bash in Shell - Command-line Interface (CLI)**